 - That employees understand that his/her rights to use Custellence systems, repositories and information expire upon the termination of their work duty, or at any time upon the request by Custellence.

 Custellence Password Control Policy defines the requirements for the proper and secure handling of passwords in the Organization.
 Strong passwords are required.

 2.2.
 Operations security

-Losses, theft, damages, tampering or other incident related to IT-assets that compromises security must be reported as soon as possible to the CTO.
+Losses, theft, damages, tampering or other incidents related to IT-assets that compromises security must be reported as soon as possible to the CISO.